142nd (Durham) Heavy Battery, Royal Garrison Artillery: Vimy Ridge

 A battery of 60-pounders deployed during the Battles of Vimy and Arras, 1917.

-Fifth Army kept hammering away on the Somme front until November, and continued with Operations on the Ancre, January–March 1917.
-142nd Heavy Bty was then sent on 21 March to join 76th HAG in the north with First Army, arriving on 25 March.
-First Army was preparing for the forthcoming Arras Offensive, beginning with an effective CB programme beginning in early April.
+142nd Heavy Bty was sent on 21 March to join 76th HAG in the north with First Army, arriving at St Pol on 25 March.
+First Army was preparing for the forthcoming Arras Offensive, starting with an effective CB programme in early April.
 76th HAG was positioned north of Bois de Berthonval, supporting Canadian Corps, which was to carry out the opening attack on Vimy Ridge.
 Maximum use was made of observation balloons and aircraft, (Note: BE2s from No 16 Squadron, Royal Flying Corps, under Major Paul Maltby.) when weather permitted, to pinpoint opposing batteries for the heavies.
 The ruling principle was that isolated enemy batteries should be dealt with first, since those that were closely grouped could be more easily and economically neutralised with high explosive and gas shell just before the assault.
-Huge amounts of ammunition were stockpiled before the operation, including 10,000 rounds for the nine 60-pdr batteries with Canadian Corps specifically to meet possible counter-attacks.
+Huge amounts of ammunition were stockpiled before the operation, including 10,000 rounds for the nine 60-pdr batteries with Canadian Corps Heavy Artillery (HA) specifically to meet possible counter-attacks.
 After the preparatory fire, the bombardment began on 7 April, ending with a 'hurricane' bombardment at 05.30 on 9 April simultaneously with the attack.
 'The artillery attack was a brilliant success.
 The German artillery was largely destroyed, and what was not was effectively neutralised'.
 Canadian Corps succeeded in taking almost all its objectives on the first day, and Vimy Ridge with its magnificent observation over enemy territory was in Allied hands.